-This global ETF will be listed on the JSE and investors will be able to access it in South African Rand.
+This global ETF is listed on the JSE and investors can access it in South African Rand.
 Satrix will replicate the index by investing in the iShares MSCI China UCITS ETF.
 This is a total return ETF, which means all dividends are automatically reinvested.

-IPO opens on SatrixNOW.co.za 1 July 2020 at 09:30

-IPO closes on SatrixNOW.co.za 14 July 2020 at midnight

-Proposed JSE listing date 22 July 2020
+JSE listing date 22 July 2020

 JSE listing code STXCHN

 Targeted annual TER 0.63%

 Risk profile High